Miss Île-de-France

 Miss Île-de-France is a French beauty pageant which selects a representative for the Miss France national competition from the region of Île-de-France.
 Women representing the region under various different titles have competed at Miss France since 1930, although the Miss Île-de-France title was not used regularly until 1984.

-The current Miss Île-de-France is Mareva Michel, who was crowned Miss Île-de-France 2025 on 20 September 2025.
+The current Miss Île-de-France is Camilla Alash, who was crowned Miss Île-de-France 2026 on 20 September 2026.
 Sixteen women from Île-de-France have been crowned Miss France, the most of any region: